-Awards will be given to the top three novice and advanced speakers, (the top speaker from each school will also be acknowledged), the top three novice and advanced two-person teams and the top three schools.
+Awards will be given to the top three novice and advanced speakers, the top three novice and advanced two-person teams and the top three schools.
 The top speaker in the Advanced Division at this tournament qualifies to attend the World Debate Tournament next spring.

-The day will begin with registration in the Lobby of George Washington Hall from 9:00 a.m.– 10:00 a.m.
+The day will begin with registration in the Chapel (on Chapel Avenue) from 9:00 a.m.– 10:00 a.m.
 Breakfast will be provided in Paresky Commons beginning at 9:00.
-Briefings for Debaters and Judges will begin promptly at 10:15 and round one will begin at 11:00.
+Briefings for Debaters and Judges will begin promptly at 10:15 and the first round will begin at 11:00.
 After the conclusion of the third round of debate, at approximately 2:15, a full lunch will be provided for the debaters and judges in Paresky Commons.
 We anticipate that the brief awards ceremony will conclude by 3:30.

 The format will be as follows:

 Member of the Opposition – 8 minute speech

 Minister of the Crown – 8 minute speech

 Leader of the Opposition – 8 minute speech including rebuttal

 Prime Minister – 3 minute rebuttal